lanec0828/LaneBlocks-Official-Modpack/README.md

 ### Troubleshooting

-- If the instance fails to start, check the instance log in Prism Launcher for missing dependency errors.
+- If the instance fails to start, try to restart Prism Launcher or Update If applicable
-- Ensure the mod loader (Fabric/Forge) matches the pack's required loader version.
+- Ensure you are connected to the interwebs
-- If you see crashes, remove recently added mods from `mods/` and retry.
+- If you see crashes, plaese report at the Issues Tab